Browse the Guide:

 [CIVIL WAR LETTER, 1863].
 0.1 cu. ft.
 Letter written to the editor of a newspaper, Major Harper, by Maria S. encouraging ladies of "Raymond and vicinity" to contribute to efforts to sew undergarments, stockings, and mattresses for soldiers serving in the Civil War.
 Also includes coversheet which has "West Point April 20, 1863" written on it.
 Ms2009-021.

 [CIVIL WAR PICTORIAL ENVELOPE], c.
 1861-1865.
 0.1 cu. ft.
 Hand painted-lithographic envelope depicting Union soldiers on horseback fending off Confederate soldiers on foot.
 Published by Charles Magnus of New York.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-088.

 CIVIL WAR POETRY, c.1861-1865.
 0.1 cu. ft.
 Collection of six handwritten poems said to have been composed during the Civil War and including works entitled "The Contraband" and "The Southern Girls Song," the latter signed by M. M. Williams; together with a writing case bearing the embossed title "Soldiers Home Companion."
 Images are available on the VT Imagebase.
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 CIVIL WAR SMALL MANUSCRIPTS.
 COLLECTION, 1861-1996.
 0.5 cu. ft.
 Collection created from individual small (1- to 2-folder) manuscripts, containing such items as letters, diaries, reminiscences, and ephemera relating to the Civil War.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2003-014.

 [CIVIL WAR UNION SOLDIER'S CORRESPONDENCE, 1862-63].
 0.1 cu. ft.
 Four letters from a Union soldier in the Civil War written from various camps in Virginia, on topics including camp life and the Battle of Chancellorsville (1863).
 Transcripts available.
 Ms88-081.